 OVERVIEW

 Anatomy is the scientific study of the structure of living things including their systems, organs, and tissues.
-The discipline of anatomy is divided into gross (Macroscopic) anatomy, microscopic anatomy (Histology), developmental anatomy (Embryology).
+The discipline of anatomy is divided into gross (Macroscopic) anatomy, microscopic anatomy (Histology), and developmental anatomy (Embryology).
 The Anatomy department started as a part of Rajshree Medical Research Institute with the vision “To Strive for Excellence in Anatomy”.
-The Mission statement of the department is to pursue a continuing level of excellence in teaching anatomical disciplines to all students in health related fields supported by high quality research.
+The Mission statement of the department is to pursue a continuing level of excellence in teaching anatomical disciplines to all students in health-related fields supported by high-quality research.

 Pedagogy & Facilities

-In the Anatomy department, the pedagogy is mainly student centric and employs various methodologies to teach problem-solving skills in the psychomotor and attitudinal domains.
+In the Anatomy department, the pedagogy is mainly student-centric and employs various methodologies to teach problem-solving skills in the psychomotor and attitudinal domains.
 The gross structure of the human body is taught through lectures, cadaver dissections, study of bones, projected specimens, tutorials, quizzes, radiographs, charts and models.
 Teaching staff are not only efficient in teaching but also they are equally good in research activities.
 The department maintains a small student-teacher ratio and ensures that all students receive personal attention.
-Histology or microscopic anatomy is taught by lectures and practical.
-The Histology Laboratory is well equipped with individual microscopes and a set of slides for each student.
-Colored, labeled photomicrographs are provided to aid the students in interpreting the more difficult slides.
+Histology or microscopic anatomy is taught by lectures and practicals.
+The Histology Laboratory is well-equipped with individual microscopes and a set of slides for each student.
+Coloured, labelled photomicrographs are provided to aid the students in interpreting the more difficult slides.

-The Anatomy department has a departmental library having books of Indian and foreign authors and national and international journals to enable the students and faculty members to keep updated with latest changes and advancement in the subjects.
-State-of-art Anatomy museum displays cross sectional specimens, radiographs, skeletons of human and other vertebrates, radiographs and developmental anatomy models.
+The Anatomy department has a departmental library having books by Indian and foreign authors and national and international journals to enable the students and faculty members to keep updated with the latest changes and advancements in the subjects.
+The state-of-the-art Anatomy museum displays cross-sectional specimens, radiographs, skeletons of human and other vertebrates, radiographs and developmental anatomy models.
 The museum collection is laid out in sections of regional anatomy.
 The department museum has specimens and models made mainly by the students.
-There are self-learning, e-learning modules in anatomy for easy access to students.
+There are self-learning and e-learning modules in anatomy for easy access to students.

 Key Features: